Norse Mythology

 Major Deities: Odin, Thor, Freya, Loki

-Odin, the all-father, hung himself on Yggdrasil (yeah, the world tree) to gain wisdom.
-Thor, with his mighty hammer Mjölnir, is the epitome of strength and protection.
-Then there’s Freya, goddess of love and war, and Loki, the trickster whose schemes often get him (and everyone else) in trouble.
-This colorful cast makes Norse myths a riot and a source of endless fascination.
+Odin, the Allfather, hung himself on Yggdrasil — the great world tree — to gain wisdom.
+Thor, wielding his mighty hammer Mjölnir, embodies strength and protection.
+Freya, goddess of love and war, commands respect across all Nine Worlds.
+And Loki, the trickster, whose schemes often bring consequences for gods and mortals alike.
+Together, these deities form one of mythology’s most compelling pantheons.

 Roles and Attributes in Norse Mythology